-Michelle began with Allevity HR & Payroll in May of 1997 and currently holds the position of HR Specialist.
-She is responsible for the administration of all human resources services for her respective clients and worksite employees.
-This includes maintaining compliance with legal requirements and government reporting regulations affecting human resources functions and ensuring policies, procedures, and reporting are in compliance with our procedures.
-Michelle came to Chico in 1988 to complete her degree in Speech Communications at California State University, Chico.
-In that time she has had the opportunity to mentor to students at Fairview High School providing them with resume writing assistance, interviewing skills and the basics of being a valuable employee, conducting Job Skills Workshops for the EDD and is a current member of the Chico Noon Exchange Club.
-When she isn’t wearing her professional hat, she is the mother to 10 year old twin daughters and enjoys reading, music and spending time with family and friends.
+Michelle joined CARD in January of 2017 and currently holds the position of HR Manager.
+She is responsible for the administration of all human resources services for CARDS’s 400 employees.
+This includes maintaining compliance with legal requirements and government reporting regulations affecting human resource functions as well as ensuring policies, procedures, and reporting are in compliance with the law.
+Michelle came to Chico in 1988 and completed her degree in Speech Communications at California State University, Chico.
+From then, till now, she worked 20 years as an HR Specialist for a local employer, along with participating in a variety of community activities which has included mentoring students at Fairview High School, providing them with resume writing assistance, interviewing skills and the basics of being a valuable employee as well as conducting Job Skills Workshops for the EDD.
+When she isn’t wearing her professional hat, she is the mother to teenage twin daughters and enjoys reading, travel, music and spending time with family and friends.

 Toni ScottMorrison & Company